slowburn-dev/DataConfig/Misc/Docs/Source/Programming/Deserializer.md

 DC_TRY(Ctx.Deserializer->Deserialize(Ctx));
 ```

-Note that putback doesn't support everything at the moment.
+Beware that `Putback` only support a limited subset of data types.